JWST MOS Spectroscopy

 See Also: NIRSpec MOS Recommended Strategies

 Multiplexing is the ability to observe a large number of targets in one exposure, at a given pointing.
 The multiplexing efficiency varies for MOS instruments, largely because the size of the field of view varies.
 The FOV of the NIRSpec MSA is smaller than for ground-based instruments, but JWST has high spatial resolution compared to seeing-limited ground-based MOS spectrographs.
 Since the JWST PSF is smaller, more spectra can be packed into a smaller distance in the cross-dispersion direction.
 In crowded fields, this provides an advantage over ground-based instruments.

 Sensitivity and background

-- For JWST, the dark current of the state-of-the-art detectors is low.
+For JWST, the dark current of its state-of-the-art detectors is low.
 Except for the PRISM, NIRSpec MSA observations are detector noise limited in low background environments and have high sensitivity in the NIR.

 - For ground-based MOS observing, the telescope orientation is usually not restricted during the cycle and the observer ultimately chooses a desired aperture position angle (APA), which is fixed only when the slit mask is completed.
 Because of the orbit of JWST, only certain ranges of telescope orientation and APA are available on any given date.
 Depending on the ecliptic latitude of a target, there may either be one long period when the target can be observed at a given position angle or two shorter periods during the cycle.
 Orientation angles are assigned operationally for MSA observations to provide scheduling flexibility on JWST.